Tests for Colorectal Cancer

 Tumor markers: Colorectal cancer cells sometimes make substances called tumor markers that can be found in the blood.
 The most common tumor markers for colorectal cancer are carcinoembryonic antigen (CEA) and CA 19-9.

-Blood tests for these tumor markers can sometimes suggest someone might have colorectal cancer, but they can’t be used alone to diagnose cancer.
+Blood tests for these tumor markers can sometimes suggest someone might have colorectal cancer, but they can’t be used alone to screen for or diagnose cancer.
 This is because tumor marker levels can sometimes be normal in someone who has cancer and can be abnormal for reasons other than cancer.

 Tumor markers are used most often along with other tests to monitor patients who already have been diagnosed with colorectal cancer.
-They may help show how well treatment is working or provide an early warning of a cancer that has returned.
+They may help show how well treatment is working or provide an early warning that a cancer has returned.

 If symptoms or the results of the physical exam or blood tests suggest that you might have colorectal cancer, your doctor could recommend more tests.
 This most often is colonoscopy, but sometimes other tests may be done first.